 The Ninth Gate OST 2X LP was issued in a pressing of 1000 units on record store day.
 You can still find the CD version if you missed that one.

-Polanski’s 1999 tale of the supernatural, starring Johnny Deppp, while not the greatest of film offerings, features a haunting soundtrack by gifted Polish composer Wojciech Kilar who died in 2013 at 81.
+Polanski’s 1999 tale of the supernatural, starring Johnny Depp, while not the greatest of film offerings, features a haunting soundtrack by gifted Polish composer Wojciech Kilar who died in 2013 at 81.

 Best known in America for his amazing score to Francis Coppola’s Dracula (1992), Andrzej Wajda and Krzysztof Zanussi favorite composer delivered a tense, romantic and eerie score performed by the City of Prague Philharmonic and Chorus under the direction of Stepan Konicek and enhanced by the beautiful vocals of South Korean soprano Sumi Jo.

-A Contemporary music giant, largely overlooked when it comes to great OST lists (he worked mainly in Poland), Wojciech Kilar is without any doubt one of the greatest film composer of all time.
+A contemporary music giant, largely overlooked when it comes to great OST lists (he worked mainly in Poland), Wojciech Kilar is without any doubt one of the greatest film composers of all time.

 The Ninth Gate soundtrack is beautiful and haunting.